Reign

 Every plugin that handled expiration rules inconsistently created support headaches.
 Reliable scheduling and expiration documentation prevented disputes.

 Some plugins incorrectly calculated balances after partial redemptions.
 I tested multi-order redemptions deliberately to check accuracy.
-Only three plugins handled partials perfectly.
+Only three plugins handled partials perfectly: WooCommerce Gift Cards, PW Gift Cards, and Smart Coupons.

 Practical Guidance for Store Owners